 What makes Jupid different for meal deductions:

-✅ Entertainment separation - We flag entertainment expenses and keep them separate from meals
+✅ Entertainment separation — We flag entertainment expenses and keep them separate from deductible meals

-✅ Chat with your AI accountant - Ask questions like "Can I deduct the dinner at the baseball game?" and get instant answers
+✅ WhatsApp and iMessage support — Ask questions like "Can I deduct the dinner at the baseball game?" and get instant answers from your AI accountant

 Example conversation: